 Malaysia awaits lab tests after nerve agent used in airport

-According to police Friday, forensics stated that the banned chemical weapon VX nerve agent was used to kill Kim Jong Nam, the... .
-A journalist checks his phone outside North Korean Embassy in Kuala Lumpur, Malaysia, Saturday, Feb.
+A North Korean flag waves at North Korean Embassy in Kuala Lumpur, Malaysia, Saturday, Feb.
 25, 2017.
+According to police Friday, forensics stated that the banned chemical weapon VX nerve agent was used to kill Kim Jong Nam, the North Korean ruler's outcast half brother who was poisoned last week at the airport.

 Discussions